GooseFX1/gfx-perps-python-sdk/README.md

   <br />
 </div>

-  # GooseFX perpetual futures SDK
+  # GooseFX Perpetual Futures SDK

   This SDK contains 3 classes to interact with the GooseFX on-chain perpetual futures.
   * ``Perp``